paralin/protods/README.md

-# Protobuf Backing Data-structures
+# Protobuf Datastructures

-> Use more efficient datastructures to back Protobufs in memory.
+> Use any backing datastructure or datastore for complex Protobuf structures.

 ## Introduction

-Allows developers to represent Protobuf objects in memory with faster data-structures.
+Allows developers to represent Protobuf objects with different data-structures. protods:

-Protobuf Data-Structures (ProtoDS):

  - Generates interface types for Protobufs including field setters.
  - Declares common interfaces for various types of compatible backing data-structures.